PangolinPaw/massWatermark/README.md

 Apply a text-based watermark to all images in the current directory.

 ## Installation (Mac)
-Enter the following commands into teh Terminal to install the script.
-1. Install pip
+1. Download this repo
+2. Navigate to the download destination via the Terminal (`cd path/to/directory`)

-`sudo easy_install pip`
+3. Install pip by entering `sudo easy_install pip` into the Terminal

-2. Install requirements:

-`pip install -r requirements.txt`
+4. Install all the requirements by entering `pip install -r requirements.txt` into the Terminal

 ## Usage
 1. Place the script in the same directory as the images that need to be watermarked
+2. Navigate to that directroy via the Terminal (`cd path/to/directory`)
-2. Run the script from the terminal
+3. Run the script by entering `python massWatermark.py` into the Terminal

-`python massWatermark.py`

-3. Follow the on-screen instructions
+4. Follow the on-screen instructions
-4. A watermarked copy of every will be made in a subdirectory named 'watermark'
+5. A watermarked copy of every will be made in a subdirectory named 'watermark'

+## Notes
+This script is intended only for image files (e.g. .png, .jpg) and the watermark is limited to ASCII characters only.